-Professor Guiora has received grants from both the Stuart Family Foundation and the Earhart Foundation and was awarded a Senior Specialist Fulbright Fellowship for The Netherlands in 2008.
+Professor Guiora has been deeply involved over a number of years in Track Two negotiation efforts regarding the Israeli-Palestinian conflict predicated on a preference and prioritization analytical tool, and has testified before the U.S. Senate Judicary Committee; the U.S. House of Representatives Committee on Homeland Security; and the Committee on Foreign Affairs in the Dutch House of Representatives.
 He served for 19 years in the Israel Defense Forces as Lieutenant Colonel (retired), and held a number of senior command positions, including Commander of the IDF School of Military Law and Legal Advisor to the Gaza Strip.

-In 2011 Professor Guiora was awarded the S.J.
-Quinney College of Law Faculty Scholarship Award and in 2015 he was elected a member of the Benchers Society at Case Western Reserve University School of Law.
+Professor Guiora has received grants from both the Stuart Family Foundation and the Earhart Foundation, and was awarded a Senior Specialist Fulbright Fellowship for The Netherlands in 2008.
+In 2011, he received the S.J.
+Quinney College of Law Faculty Scholarship Award.
+In 2015, he was elected a member of the Benchers Society at Case Western Reserve University School of Law.